If you’re like most golfers you dread the off season!

 Build a Golf Simulator

 If you’re super committed, it might be time to invest in a golf simulator.
 While most golfers think they’re way too expensive, there are more options than ever.
+The biggest issue now is that many golfers don’t have the minimum golf simulator room dimensions.

 You can get started with a TV, launch monitor, golf mat, and net.
 Then, work your way up and add on better pieces to your setup so you can play golf without leaving home.